 We had a few moments – maybe even a few minutes – of pure joy.
 And then the fear set in.
 It was Saturday, so I had to wait until Monday so I could call my doctor and go in for a blood test.
 Fortunately, my pregnancy went smoothly.
 Even then, though, I breathed a huge sigh of relief at 23 weeks, which is the earliest possible moment of viability for the fetus.
 I refused to let anyone buy anything for the baby until I had passed the 28 week mark, when the viability rate goes up to 90% at a good hospital.
 I didn’t even want to talk about my baby shower until then.

 The miscarriages were awful and the greatest pain I’ve ever experienced, and I miss my angel babies every day.
-But I know now that Alex is the child my husband and I were meant to have.
+But I know now that our son is the child my husband and I were meant to have.
 Yesterday, he laughed for the first time.
 What a difference a year makes.